Acostan13/JavaScript-Algorithms-And-Data-Structures/Algorithms and Problem Solving Patterns/Problem Solving Patterns.md

 ### Challenge: Anagrams

 Given two strings, write a function to determine if the second string is an anagram of the first.
-An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.
+An anagram is a word, phrase, or name formed by rearranging the letters of another, such as _cinema_, formed from _iceman_.

 ```JavaScript
 validAnagram('', '') // true